This information was provided by the USDA Forest Service in LaJunta. Call them at 719-384-2181 for more detailed information

 meat eating scavengers hunting in packs.

-Rock ArtRock Art images some of which may be 375-4500 years old have been found in Picket Wire Canyonlands.
-They were left behind by nomadic people who were hunters and gatherers who the followed migrating game making their visits to the area short.
-Photos courtesy of USFS Comanche National Grassland.
+Rock ArtRock Art images some of which may be years old have been found in Picket Wire Canyonlands.
+Some of these images are petroglyphs, which are are incised carvings, and some are pictographs, which are paintings on a rock surface.
+It is deduced by archaeologists that they were left behind by nomadic people who were hunters and gatherers. they followed migrating game and their visits were short.

 Intriguing as they may be, these lands offer an incredible amount of